vladsaveliev/sequana/doc/tutorial.rst

 See more information in the :ref:`pipeline_rnaseq` section.
-The following example will show how to initialise and run the RNAseq pipeline on a couple of FastQ files.
+The following example will show how to initialise and run the RNAseq pipeline on a couple of FastQ files (in single end mode).
 The data comes from a sequencing (using HiSeq2500 technology) of a saccharomyces cerevisiae strain.
 For testing purposes, you can download :download:`Fastq1
 <../sequana/resources/data/WT_ATCACG_L001_R1_001.fastq.gz>` and